noviicee/noviicee/README.md

 SUSE Scholar- [Udacity](https://www.udacity.com/)
 <!--* [SUSE Cloud Native Foundations Scholar](https://www.udacity.com/scholarships/suse-cloud-native-foundations-scholarship)-->
-* Selected as a Scholar and Challenge Recipient for the Nanodegree Program on Cloud Native.
+* Selected 1 out of the 15000 scholars worldwide as a Challenge Recipient for the Nanodegree Program on Cloud Native.
-* One out of the 15000 scholars selected worldwide.
 * Learnt how to structure, package, and release an application to a Kubernetes cluster, while using an automated CI/CD pipeline.
 * Conducted and been a part of various webinars and student led events to help newcomers in the community and clear their doubts on the tekstak used in the course.